 If you have suffered injuries in an Uber accident that wasn’t your fault, you could have the right to seek compensation for your injuries like you would after any other accident.
-However, accident injury claims involving ridesharing companies proceed somewhat differently from those involving private motorists.
+However, suing Uber (or any other rideshare company) differs from pursuing an accident injury claim involving a private motorist.

-An experienced car accident attorney can help you identify all possible sources of compensation for your losses and seek the compensation you deserve for any injuries you sustain in an Uber accident as a rideshare passenger, an occupant of another vehicle, or a pedestrian.
+An experienced car accident attorney from Chris Hudson Law Group can help you identify all possible sources of compensation for your losses and seek the compensation you deserve for any injuries you sustain in an Uber accident as a rideshare passenger, an occupant of another vehicle, or a pedestrian.

 Types of Lawsuits Involving Uber